Stage 4 ovarian cancer has spread to other body organs such as the liver or lungs. The main treatments are chemotherapy and surgery.

 - lymph nodes outside the abdomen

 Treating stage 4 ovarian cancer

-The aim of treatment is to control the cancer to help you feel better and live longer.
+The aim of treatment is to control the cancer for as long as possible and to help you feel better and live longer.

 - where the cancer has spread to